 - This means the person can generate 66 DAI to withdraw and use as required, for example, at a BTC casino.

 So, 1 DAI has at least $1.50 worth of Ether (ETH) lodged in a CDP as collateral.

-In the event that the value of the collateral takes a downturn, a user must either lock in more ETH, make a payment towards their debt, or face the risk of having their smart contract liquidated.
+If the value of the collateral takes a downturn, a user must either lock in more ETH, make a payment towards their debt, or face the risk of liquidating their smart contract.

 If it gets to the point when liquidation occurs, the collateral (ETH) is automatically sold to cover the debt.
 Moreover, the account holder will also be liable to pay a penalty fee for failing to keep their collateral ratio above 150%.

 Any remaining collateral is paid out to the account holder subject to a liquidation fee.

 Generating the stablecoin makes the person liable for the debt on their CDP account.